Jesse-Mendoza/Automated-Elk-Stack-Deployment/README.md

 Load balancing ensures that the application will be highly available, in addition to filtering access to the network.

-    • Load balancing ensures that the application will be highly available and adds resiliency by distributing live traffic evenly across multiple servers, effectively eliminating single points of failure from attacks such as DDoS attacks
+    • Load balancing ensures that the application will be highly available and adds resiliency by distributing live traffic evenly across multiple servers, effectively eliminating single points of failure from attacks such as DDoS attacks.

     • The advantage of the Jump Box is that it provides a gateway router to the private network, ensuring that all other machines in the network do not directly face the internet, providing a more secure network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.

     • Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 The data can be viewed and analyzed with Kibana.

     • Metricbeat collects metrics from the operating system and from services running on the server.
       Metricbeat then takes the metrics and statistics that it collects and ships them to Elasticsearch to be processed by Logstash, and can be viewed and analyzed with Kibana.

 The configuration details of each machine may be found below.